mcgillij/mcgillij.dev/content/godot-patterns-event-bus.rst

 .. image:: {static}/images/godot/Pasted\ image\ 20241106131214.png
    :width: 100%
+   :alt: setting back_button signal in editor

 Double clicking the signal you want to hook into from your Button or UI object, will allow you to specify the function to call when a particular event is triggered.

 .. image:: {static}/images/godot/Pasted\ image\ 20241106131348.png
    :width: 100%
+   :alt: source code view of a signal

 The green arrow indicates that it's hooked up via the editors "Node" menu.
 We fill out the rest of the function with the added functionality we need, and finally **emit** the signal that we created, which will be used by another scene entirely.